Map-Adaptive Goal-Based Trajectory Prediction: Method

 Specifically, given the bounding box of a detected vehicle, we first compute its centroid $c_x, c_y$, and then use a search radius $r$ around the centroid to identify all nearby starting lanes.
 We then follow the mapped lane sequences out to a fixed distance $d$ in order to construct a lane graph using the identified starting lanes as the root nodes.
 Finally, we generate the set of all paths from any root node to a leaf node in the lane graph to produce our set of goal paths.
 Each path is represented as a sequence of 2D points in space with no temporal component.
 In this work, we use the generated goal paths as spatial anchors for our trajectory predictions.

 A key feature of our approach is that we are able to generate a \emph{variable number of goals} for each actor, allowing our model to adapt to different road geometries at run time.
-For example, a vehicle driving along a straight road with no nearby intersections will only receive a single candidate goal.
-In contrast, a vehicle approaching a complex 6-way intersection could receive quite a large number of goals capturing all destinations reachable from its current location by following mapped lanes.
+All legally plausible goal paths will be generated for an actor based on the map structure and the specified search radius $r$.
+For example, in Figure \ref{fig:method}, four goals are proposed for the actor approaching the intersection from the lower left corner.
+In contrast, the actor approaching from the top right corner only has two proposed goals because it is driving in a right-turn-only lane.